 This newer form of sterling silver does not oxidize as quickly as traditional sterling silver.
 Although it is possible to anneal this wire, it needs to be heated and cooled just right or it becomes very brittle.
 It also becomes brittle to the point that it will break if heated too long or hammered.
 It doesn’t form nice round balls when heated, but curls onto itself.
 Even the dead-soft wire hardens quickly, making it difficult to shape into complex designs.
 All of these qualities make this wire difficult to work with.

 I prefer working with dead-soft copper wire rather than sterling silver.
 However, not all dead-soft copper is equal.
 Make sure it is raw and uncoated without any antitarnish coating, or it will not oxidize.
-I buy my copper in ¼- to 1-pound (114 to 454g) spools.
+I buy my copper in ¼- to 1-pound (114 to 454g) spools (for example like this spool – Affiliate Link).
 I have found most copper wire sold in smaller packages tends to be harder and more difficult to use.
 If you’re struggling with your copper wire, try a different source.
 You can torch copper and create balls on the tips of the wire, but the balls are pitted.
 You also have to pickle the wire after torching to remove the firescale.
 Copper can be annealed just like fine silver and sterling silver, and it oxidizes really quickly.
-Craft Wire

 Craft wire tends to break frequently.
 I would use this wire for weaving only if I wanted to add a vibrant color in the weaving sections added to my design.
 If this is your only option for copper wire, be sure to choose “bare copper” if you want to oxidize your pieces.
 “Natural copper” has an antitarnish coating, which prevents it from oxidizing.

 Plated or Filled Wire